blorente/naylang-documentation/src/ast.md

 Note that, even in the case of an expression not returning anything, it will always return the special object `Done` by default.

-Figure 4.7 shows a diagram of the current requests in Naylang
+Figure 5.7 shows a diagram of the current requests in Naylang

 ![Requests in Naylang](images/ast_requests.pdf)

 #### ObjectConstructor Nodes

-In Grace (similarly to JavaScript), a user can at any point explicitly create an object with the `object`keyword, followed by the desired contents of the object. this operation is represented in the abstract syntax with an ObjectConstructor node, which evaluates to a user-defined GraceObject.
+In Grace (similarly to JavaScript), a user can at any point explicitly create an object with the `object` keyword, followed by the desired contents of the object. this operation is represented in the abstract syntax with an `ObjectConstructor` node, which evaluates to a user-defined Grace object.

-Since an object can contain virtually any Grace construct, and ObjectConstructor is nothing more than a list of statements that will be evaluated one after the other.
+Since an object can contain virtually any Grace construct, and `ObjectConstructor` is nothing more than a list of statements that will be evaluated one after the other.

 ```c++
 class ObjectConstructor : public Expression {
     std::vector<StatementPtr> _statements;
 public:
     ObjectConstructor(
     	const std::vector<StatementPtr> &statements,